-Catechists are covered by the WH&S Act (2011) and Regulations (2017) as volunteers.
+SRE teachers are covered by the WH&S Act (2011) and Regulations (2017) as volunteers.
 As owner and operator of the school, the NSW DoE must provide a safe working environment and safe premises.
-There is an obligation on Catechists to comply with the NSW DoE and school policies.
-Catechists have an obligation to act in a safe manner, to report accidents and serious incidents that relate to WH&S matters.
-At the school briefing session Catechists need to be aware of such matters as processes for reporting accidents, evacuation procedures, fire and emergency plans and responsibility for children in emergencies.
+There is an obligation on SRE teachers to comply with the NSW DoE and school policies.
+SRE teachers have an obligation to act in a safe manner, to report accidents and serious incidents that relate to WH&S matters.
+At the school briefing session SRE teachers need to be aware of such matters as processes for reporting accidents, evacuation procedures, fire and emergency plans, responsibility for children in emergencies.